 HVAC Near Boiler Piping Components - Additional Components Detail List:

 - An air purging device that processes the air from the make-up water and the loop recirculating water before it goes into the system.
 Here is a good example of an air purging device.

 - Flow Valve.
 This valve is like a check valve that only allows flow when the circulator pump is running.
 This prevents hot water from flowing through the system when it is not needed.
 Such as in the case of a boiler equipped with a domestic water coil.
 The domestic water coil allows water heating for showers and washing dishes etcetera.
 A domestic coil is used in many instances in place of a hot water heater.
 This means the boiler will operate in the summer to provide hot water for domestic uses.
-The flow valve acts like a check valve and prevents the migration of hot water in circumstances like this.
+The flow valve acts as a check valve and prevents the migration of hot water in circumstances like this.
 You do not want hot water migrating through your radiators or convectors in the summer when the air conditioning is running?
 Furthermore, the flow valve prevents this from occurring.

 - Zone Valves.
-These valves are for zoning the house and may be located remotely from the boiler.
+These valves are for zoning the house and maybe located remotely from the boiler.
 Zone valves are located on branch loops off the main loop.
 Depending on the type of boiler water loop you have and the design of the loop could depend on the number of zone valves you have installed.
 Zoning your boiler loop can offer efficiency for the boiler operation.
 However, there are many factors to be considered when zoning a system.
 Lastly, if you want to zone your system it is best to hire a professional.